The Asset Browser

 - Read only (lock icon): This database only has read access (e.g., Maxon's own databases); you are not allowed to change it yourself.

-- Ctrl: only this database will be displayed (all others will be hidden).
+- Ctrl: only this database is displayed (all others are hidden).

-- Alt: only this database will be hidden (all others will be shown).
+- Alt: only this database is hidden (all others are shown).

 User databases can be deactivated and reactivated by clicking on the icon on the far left.
-This has the same effect as removing or reconnecting the database - except that the list entry will beretained.
+This has the same effect as removing or reconnecting the database - except that the list entry is retained.

-If a database has not been loaded correctly (e.g., because something is wrong with the URL or a monitored folder has been moved), it will becolored red.
+If a database has not been loaded correctly (e.g. because something is wrong with the URL or a monitored folder has been moved), it is colored red.
 Hovering the mouse cursor over the database name and icons provides useful information, such as paths or explanations.

 Please also note the details that are displayed for the selected database in the details area.